 How to Turn LinkedIn Connections Into Paying Clients Step by Step

 Your existing connection list is a warm pipeline that most agency owners completely ignore.
+These are people who already know your name, have seen your face, and chose to connect with you at some point.
+That baseline familiarity is worth more than most people realize — it means your message lands in their primary inbox instead of a filtered request folder, your profile photo triggers at least faint recognition, and the barrier to responding is dramatically lower than with a stranger.
 This guide gives you a step-by-step system for mining your existing LinkedIn network — finding the connections who could become clients, warming them up, and having the right conversations at the right time.
-For the complete DM scripts to use in this system, see our guide on what to say in LinkedIn DMs to book sales calls.
+If you need to build your network first, start with our guide on growing from 0 to 5,000 connections.
+For finding new prospects beyond your existing network, see our guide on finding clients without Sales Navigator.
+And for the complete DM scripts to use in this system, see our guide on what to say in LinkedIn DMs to book sales calls.

 Step 1: Audit Your Existing Connections